Lucyjpjones/lj-fscr/README.md

 > Project is: <ins>ongoing</ins>

-I will continue to update my website to meet my clients expectations.
+I will continue to update my website to meet my clients' expectations.
 I have further development plans which I have listed below.

 **Future Development plans**
 - Add more payment options for my users, including apple pay to improve user experience with quicker checkout.
-- Ability for user to autofill address by entering postcode.
+- Ability for user to autofill address by entering a postcode.
-- 'Add a review' option for members to give their opinion on products and programmes they have purchased.
+- 'Add a review' option for members to give their opinion on the products and programmes they have purchased.
 As this is a startup there is currently no physical customer orders this was a lower priority task.
 - Add a count onto the bag icon so users can easily identify how many items are in their bag.
 - More queries added to search functionality for more effective search results.
-- Add video blogs to blog (already included in filter but currently no video posts from client)
+- Add video blogs to blog (already included in the filter but currently no video posts from the client)

 ---